About The National History Bee and Bowl’s Asian Division

 A: Teachers and administrators should use the Register tab on the menu bar to access the registration page.
 There, just fill out the form for your school.
 The cost includes both the Bee and Bowl for up to 6 students on a team.
 If your school is bringing more than 6 students, then you should sign up for more than one team.
 Once you register, we’ll send instructions for how to submit payment.

-A: The Junior Varsity Division is meant for students in tenth grade and younger.
-If your school doesn’t operate on a US grade system, then this is open to students aged 16 and younger.
-However, a JV team in the Bowl must be composed entirely of students aged 16 and under (or tenth grade and under).
-JV teams will play for a separate title at each tournament, though they may also play a few Varsity teams in the process.
-In the Bee, JV and Varsity will be kept entirely separate.
-This ensures that 13-16 year olds have a more equal playing field.
+A: The Junior Varsity Division is meant for students aged 14-16.
+We will also have a Middle School Division for students aged 13 and younger.
+JV and Middle School teams will play for a separate title at each tournament, though they may also play a few higher division teams in the process.
+In the Bee, Middle School, JV and Varsity will be kept entirely separate.
+This ensures that younger students have a more equal playing field.

 Q: Do I have to play in the tournament in the country my school is in / the site closest to us?
 Can we play more than once?